ionvop/cctv-detection-system/README.md

 # CCTV Detection System

+TODO: Update this `README.md` file to reflect the current state of the project.

 A simple CCTV detection system built with **FastAPI**, **MySQL**, and **YOLOv8**.

 The project consists of two components: